 Optional nocturnal wildlife walk to look for bats, otters and other night-time specialists.
 Weather permitting we’ll set up a moth trap overnight to check in the morning.

-Dinner and overnight in the Rosscarbery area — review/discussion of the day’s sightings with your guides
+Dinner and overnight in the Rosscarbery/Skibbereen area — review/discussion of the day’s sightings with your guides

 Day 2: Birding on Cape Clear Island

 After breakfast, we’ll drive to Baltimore and take an exciting 45-minute ferry ride through Roaringwater Bay, past Sherkin Island and Carberry’s Hundred Isles and out into the Atlantic to the birding Mecca that is Cape Clear Island.
 The ferry is a great wildlife watching platform and we’ll be out on deck for the duration searching for sightings.